 So as mentioned previously, it’s not only the wheel diameter that needs to be considered but also the wheel width, which is also affected by the offset of the rim.
 The backspacing comes into play again.
 The backspacing on stock JK wheels is 6.25″, which means that the mounting surface of the wheel is 6.25” from the rear lip of the wheel

 So you could, and many have fitted 33-inch tires on a stock JK, again depending on what the intended use was for, but there could be scrubbing against the fenders and inner wheel arch.
-And disconnecting front sway bars most definitely results in body scrub.
+Disconnecting front sway bars most definitely results in a body scrub.

-The bottom line here, if you fit tires much wider than the 11” tire on stock wheels, your chances of making contact with your rear sway bar end link are high.
+The bottom line here is if you fit tires much wider than the 11” tire on stock wheels, your chances of making contact with your rear sway bar end link are high.
 Here fitting wheel spacers will rectify this issue.

 The biggest tire you can fit on a stock Jeep Wrangler TJ is a 31×10.50.
 That is on a stock suspension and stock wheels and no other modifications.
 With this size, you can run comfortably off-road without causing any damage even during full articulation.

-In the event there is somebody scrub at full lock, simply adding a few washers on the steering stops can rectify this.
+In the event there is somebody scrubs at full lock, simply adding a few washers on the steering stops can rectify this.

 If aesthetics is what you are after and have no intention of going off-road then you could squeeze up to 33 inches on the stock JK.
 However, you will not be able to venture off-road without a lift.

 We know Jeeps are very versatile vehicles and the extent of your modifications runs as deep as your pocket allows.
 So basically you can get away with a lot with Wranglers since they are the perfect platform for modification and upgrades.
 It’s just how they were built.
-So if your intention is to wheel regularly and do tough tracks then we recommend a minimum 2”-2.5” lift if you plan to run 35’s.
-Alternatively, a set of aftermarket flairs will allow for the additional clearance when at full flex.
+So if you intend to wheel regularly and do tough tracks then we recommend a minimum 2”-2.5” lift if you plan to run 35s.
+Alternatively, a set of aftermarket flairs will allow for additional clearance when at full flex.